hashicorp/terraform-provider-hcp/docs/resources/notifications_webhook.md

 Optional:

 - `hmac_key` (String, Sensitive) The arbitrary secret that HCP uses to sign all its webhook requests.
-This is awrite-only field, it is written once and not visible thereafter.
+This is a write-only field, it is written once and not visible thereafter.

 <a id="nestedatt--subscriptions"></a>